-Exhibiting at TEFAF New York for the fourth time, GALERIE PATRICK SEGUIN is unveiling a display celebrating the architectural work of JEAN PROUVÉ.
+On the occasion of this new edition of TEFAF, GALERIE PATRICK SEGUIN is unveiling a display celebrating the architectural work of JEAN PROUVÉ.

 For the first time, large elements from the Croismare School (1948) will be shown, along with nine landmark projects, illustrated with models, archival documents, photographs and films.